freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

    We recommend joining [our community forum](https://forum.freecodecamp.org/c/contributors/3) and [translators chat room](https://chat.freecodecamp.org/channel/translators) with your friends and showing your interest before starting off with translations.
 Contributing translations are relatively trivial however, it's also a lot of work.

-   We want you enjoy contributing and not burn out or lose interest.
+   We want you to enjoy contributing and not burn out or lose interest.

    A small group of 4-5 individuals is a good size to start your niche for your world language.
 You can then recruit even more friends to join the team.